Topological Materials Discovery from Crystal Symmetry: Topological Quantum Chemistry and Symmetry-Based Indicators

 As discussed in Sec.~\ref{sec:introTopology}, if a set of bands is not Wannierizable, then the bands are either stable or fragile topological.
-In 2017, researchers exploited this reasoning to formulate the theory of TQC~\cite{QuantumChemistry,JenFragile1,JenFragile2,Bandrep1,Bandrep2,Bandrep3,BarryFragile} as a means of predicting the ${\bf k}$-space topology of a material from its ${\bf r}$-space chemistry.
-In TQC, the bands of (obstructed) atomic limits transform in band representations that are induced from Wannier orbitals that in turn transform in the coreps of the site-symmetry groups $\{G_{\bf q}\}$ of a crystal.
+In 2017, researchers exploited this reasoning to formulate the theory of TQC~\cite{QuantumChemistry,JenFragile1,Bandrep1,Bandrep2,Bandrep3,BarryFragile} as a means of predicting the ${\bf k}$-space topology of a material from its ${\bf r}$-space chemistry.
+In TQC, the bands of (obstructed) atomic limits transform in band coreps that are induced from Wannier orbitals that in turn transform in the coreps of the site-symmetry groups $\{G_{\bf q}\}$ of a crystal.
 Specifically, each $G_{\bf q}$ is defined as the group of symmetries that return the point ${\bf q}$ to itself in the same unit cell.
-TQC is based on the statement that in any SG, the bands of any (obstructed) atomic limit transform in a linear combination of elementary band representations (EBRs) -- defined as the band representations that cannot be expressed as direct sums of other band representations~\cite{ZakBandrep1,ZakBandrep2,Bandrep1,Bandrep3}.
-The EBRs of all 230 nonmagnetic SGs were made available for TQC through the~\href{https://www.cryst.ehu.es/cgi-bin/cryst/programs/bandrep.pl}{BANDREP} tool on the~\webBCSshort~\cite{QuantumChemistry,Bandrep1}.
-Importantly, each EBR is not just a collection of small coreps at each high-symmetry ${\bf k}$ point, but also includes the (nested) Berry phases that encode the relative positions of the underlying atomic orbitals~\cite{JenFragile1,JenFragile2,BarryFragile,HingeSM,WiederAxion} (see Sec.~\ref{sec:introTopology}).
-Because the bands that transform in EBRs span the set of Wannierizable bands in each SG, then any energetically isolated set of bands that does not transform in a band representation must be stable or fragile topological.
+TQC is based on the statement that in any SG, the bands of any (obstructed) atomic limit transform in a linear combination of elementary band coreps -- defined as the band coreps that cannot be expressed as direct sums of other band coreps~\cite{ZakBandrep1,ZakBandrep2,Bandrep1,Bandrep3}.
+The coreps of all 230 nonmagnetic SGs were made available for TQC through the~\href{https://www.cryst.ehu.es/cgi-bin/cryst/programs/bandrep.pl}{BANDREP} tool on the~\webBCSshort~\cite{QuantumChemistry,Bandrep1}.
+Importantly, each elementary band corep is not just a collection of small coreps at each high-symmetry ${\bf k}$ point, but also includes the (nested) Berry phases that encode the relative positions of the underlying atomic orbitals~\cite{JenFragile1,BarryFragile,HingeSM,WiederAxion}.
+Because the bands that transform in elementary band coreps span the set of Wannierizable bands in each SG, then any energetically isolated set of bands that does not transform in a band corep must be stable or fragile topological.